-Additionally, the bill modifies the Penal Code to classify offenses related to fraudulent appraisals as Class B misdemeanors if the appraisal in question was filed with an appraisal review board and was conducted by someone with a contingency interest in the outcome.
-The changes in law will only apply to protests filed after the effective date of the Act, which is set for September 1, 2025.
+Additionally, the bill modifies existing language in Subsections (a) and (a-2) to clarify the conditions under which appraisals must be attested and the burden of proof during protests.
+It also updates the Penal Code to classify offenses related to appraisals filed with the appraisal review board as a Class B misdemeanor if the appraiser has a contingency interest in the outcome.
+The changes will apply to protests filed on or after the effective date of the Act, which is set for September 1, 2025.

 Statutes affected: Introduced: Tax Code 41.43, Penal Code 37.10 (Penal Code 37, Tax Code 41)